Digital-Business-Council/Digital-Capability-Publisher/docs/appendixausecases.md

  7. The Digital Capability Locator sends a response to the requester confirming the location has been removed;
  8. End flow.

+**Exception Flows**

+ 1. At step 3, the Digital Capability Locator determines the requester is not authorised to perform a removal of the Digital Address;
+ 2. At step 4, the Digital Capability Locator is unable to remove the Digital Capability Publisher Alias Address record successfully because the request format is not valid;

+  a.
+The Digital Capability Locator sends an error message response to the requester;

+  b.
+End flow.

+ 3. At step 5, the Digital Capability Locator cannot find a Digital Capability Publisher Alias Address Record for the participant;

+  a.
+The Digital Capability Locator sends an error message response to the requester;

+  b.
+End flow.